MY APPROACH

 curiosity

-Whether you're coming to therapy because you're experiencing anxiety, burnout, big life transitions, depression, or relationship challenges, we'll explore what’s underneath your patterns by processing through your lived experiences, and connecting to your feelings.
+Whether you’re coming to therapy because of anxiety, burnout, life transitions, depression, or relationship challenges, we’ll explore what’s beneath the surface by unpacking your experiences and getting curious about what you’re actually feeling.

 self-connection

-Many of us have learned to disconnect from our feelings and bodies in order to function, perform, or keep others comfortable.
+Many of us have learned to disconnect from our bodies and emotions in order to function, perform, or meet the needs of others.

-I'll work with you on building skills to increase your capacity to be with your emotions and tolerate discomfort.
+I’ll work with you to build skills that increase your capacity to be with difficult emotions and tolerate discomfort with more ease.

-This can include grounding and nervous system regulation techniques, coping skills for anxiety and overwhelm, mindfulness and present-moment awareness, boundary-setting and assertive communication, and noticing and reframing unhelpful self-talk.
+This may include grounding and nervous system regulation, coping tools for anxiety and overwhelm, mindfulness and present-moment awareness, boundary-setting, and more supportive ways of relating to your thoughts.

-We may also focus on strengthening supportive and sustainable mental health habits such as meaningful connection, movement, rest, sleep, and developing a more flexible + compassionate relationship with food and your body.
+We'll also focus on strengthening sustainable mental health habits such as meaningful connection, movement, rest, sleep, and cultivating a more flexible, compassionate relationship with food and your body.

-We all play roles shaped by our families of origin, culture, the systems we live in, and personal expectations.
-Over time, this pulls us away from our true selves.
+We all play roles shaped by our families of origin, culture, and societal pressures.
+Over time, these expectations can pull us away from our truest most authentic selves.

-I will guide you in clarifying your values, reconnecting with your sense of identity, and exploring how you want to show up in your relationships and with yourself.
+We'll explore what genuinely matters to you beyond performance, productivity, comparison, or external approval.
+I’ll guide you in clarifying your values, reconnecting with your sense of identity, and exploring how you want to show up in your relationships and in your life.

-Authenticity is about unlearning what isn’t actually yours and embodying what is so you can live with greater integrity, alignment, and fulfillment.
+Let's unlearn what isn’t truly yours and embody what is, so you can live with greater integrity, alignment, and fulfillment.

 outside of the therapy room

-I enjoy slow mornings, hiking, camping, climbing, playing in the kitchen, and cozying up with good book.
+I enjoy slow mornings, hiking, camping, gardening, climbing, playing in the kitchen, and cozying up with a good book.

 a few questions & answers